shrektan/ymd/cran-comments.md

 The size of the package can't be reduced further as it has to bundle all the Rust cates dependencies to avoid the downloading during installation issue.

+## Note2

+* checking CRAN incoming feasibility ...
+[12s] NOTE
+Maintainer: 'Xianying Tan <shrektan@126.com>'

+Days since last update: 6

+This recent update is to address CRAN's request to report the rustc version in the installation log, as per the policy for Rust packages on CRAN.